p17tashfeen/Machine-Learning/README.md

-This Repository is all about implementation pf Machine Learning Tehniques
+This Repository is all about implementation of Machine Learning Tehniques